toolsdark/video-call-spoofing/README.md

 ### Installation

+1. We test before you pay!!
+It works on any gadget (Windows, Android, Kali, Iphone, etc)

-1. Clone this repository or download the source code.
+2. Clone this repository or download the source code.

 ```shell
    git clone https://github.com/toolsdark/video-call-spoof.git